marcoxmediran/ideapad-3-15alc6-opencore/README.md

 ## Notes

 - It is prefered to use macOS versions 15 and below for stability.
+- Update your kexts if newer versions are available.
 - Add `alcid=101` to `boot-args` for functional audio input and output.
 - Use `MacBookPro16,3` (macOS 15 and below) or `MacBookPro16,2` (macOS 26 and below) [SMBIOS](https://github.com/corpnewt/GenSMBIOS).
 - Speakers and headphone jack are broken on macOS 26, only HDMI audio is working.